chalatz/tours/pages/info/reviews-comments.md

     ready to move on when we were.
 I think he made our stop there wonderful instead of just nice.
 I would not hesitate to recommend him as a private tour.<br>\nGraham & Nancy (new e-mail) csdiwhitt@musfiber.com       "
-- year: 1998
+- year: "1998"
   text: |-
-    Hi Nick.<br>
+    Hi Nick.
 Just thought you would like to know that I have included your name and email on the Net so that everyone can have the wonderful experience we had with you.
-Here is a portion of my "review" of our cruise that I just uploaded:Rhodes...TIPS:Yes, you can take a tour of Lindos, which is a small town with two beautiful harbors .....We took this "tour" with a wonderful driver named Nicholas.
+Here is a portion of my "review" of our cruise that I just uploaded:  Rhodes...TIPS: Yes, you can take a tour of Lindos, which is a small town with two beautiful harbors .....We took this "tour" with a wonderful driver named Nicholas.
 He was funny, knew everything about the island and showed us the sights in an air-conditioned Mercedes.<br>
-    You can email him or look at his own web site:oasis.fortunecity.com/paradise/306/history.htm.<br>
+    You can email him or look at his own web site: oasis.fortunecity.com/paradise/306/history.htm.<br>
-    He was one of the highlights of the cruise.>>I have now looked at your web site--nice work !
+    <<He was one of the highlights of the cruise.>> I have now looked at your web site--nice work !
 Thanks again for making our trip so wonderful !<br>
     Rusty znr123@aol.com

-    Dear Nicholas.<br>
-    I am omar the son of Dr Monir .
-We visited you last month in Rodos on the ship boccacio<br>
+    Dear Nicholas.
+I am Omar the son of Dr Monir .
+We visited Rhodes last month on the cruise ship Boccacio<br>
-    You took us in your taxi in a tour to lindos and then faliraki there you left us.<br>
-    I want you to know that Rodos was on of the best islands I have seen in my life and we all enjoyed your company very much you have great sense of humor.
-I hope I would visit rodos one more time the next year.<br>
+    You took us in a tour to Lindos and Faliraki.
+I want you to know that Rodos was on of the best islands I have seen in my life and we all enjoyed your company very much.
+You have a great sense of humor.
+I hope I visit Rodos again next year.<br>
-    Don't you think of coming to Egypt?
-If you ever come to Egypt please call me<br>
+    Thank you for the tour, Omar<br>
     omar@soficom.com.eg

 ---